Labor Market Intelligence

 Texas Labor Market Growth

-The seasonally adjusted unemployment rate in Texas registered at 4.1%, which was 0.1 percentage points below the national rate.
+The seasonally adjusted unemployment rate in Texas registered at 4.2%.

 Sectors Driving Growth